 Overall Accounts Payable Management

 No matter what, communication is priority with managing accounts payable.
 Vendor and suppliers don’t like to be ignored.
-Honesty goes a long way, if the issue is collection of receivables then state that fact the company is aggressively pursuing collection and upon payment will disburse to vendors/suppliers.
-If the balance of payables exceeds cash plus receivables and work in process, then it is clear management is unable to generate enough profit in the short term to address the working capital shortage.
+Honesty goes a long way, if the issue is the collection of receivables then state that fact the company is aggressively pursuing collection and upon payment will disburse to vendors/suppliers.
+If the balance of payables exceeds cash plus receivables and work in process, then it is clear management is unable to generate enough profit in the short-term to address the working capital shortage.
 Other options must be considered and include: